Exploring non-Euclidean photonics: Pseudosphere microlaser: Introduction

-In this paper we resort to two simplifications by choosing curved surfaces with the following properties: \begin{itemize} \item The curvature is certainly negative, but moreover constant, which allows to analytically calculate the stability of geodesics, as outlined in Sec. \ref{sec_4}, and gives access to the Poincaré half-plane (see Sec. \ref{subsec_2_2}), which is a very convenient parametrization for studying hyperbolic geometry. \item We consider therein a truncated surface of revolution, which preserves rotationnal symmetry, implying that the angular momentum is then conserved, in addition to the energy.
+In this paper we resort to two simplifications by choosing curved surfaces with the following properties: \begin{itemize} \item The curvature is certainly negative, but moreover constant, which allows to analytically calculate the stability of geodesics, as outlined in Sec. \ref{sec_4}, and gives access to the Poincaré half-plane (see Sec. \ref{subsec_2_2}), which is a very convenient parametrization for studying hyperbolic geometry. \item We consider a truncated surface of revolution, which preserves rotational symmetry, implying that the angular momentum is conserved, in addition to the energy.
 As propagation confined to the surface is a two-dimensional (2D) dynamical system, there are as many constants of motion as degrees of freedom, implying an integrable dynamics. \end{itemize} Among all the possible surfaces with these properties \cite{kuehnel}, we focus on the tractoid defined in Sec. \ref{sec_2}.
-Integrability is tested in Sec. \ref{sec_4} where we exhibit the stability ($\equiv$ monodromy) matrices for propagation and reflection and show that each periodic geodesic is indeed marginally stable.
-The demonstration is similar for classical massive particles and for light rays, as they basically follow the same equations \cite{transmission}. \\ On the wave-dynamical level (both matter waves or electromagnetic waves), the rotational invariance makes the wave equation separable on the tractoid surface.
-Then the radial part of the Helmholtz equation (for light) looks like a Schrödinger equation with an effective potential, which can be solved either analytically (Sec. \ref{sec:analytique-comparaison}), or numerically (Sec. \ref{sec:num-dirichlet}), showing intriguing similarities to the flat circular disk.
+This surface has already been widely investigated, in particular in Ref.~\cite{voros}.
+Our main contributions to this field are the stability ($\equiv$ monodromy) matrices for propagation and reflection exhibited in Sec. \ref{sec_4}, and derived in App. \ref{appendix:stability}.
+The demonstration is similar for classical massive particles and for light rays, as they basically follow the same equations \cite{transmission}.
+We also show that each periodic geodesic is marginally stable, as expected for a classically integrable dynamics.\\ On the wave-dynamical level (both matter waves or electromagnetic waves), the rotational invariance makes the wave equation separable on the tractoid surface.
+Then the radial part of the Helmholtz equation (for light) is mathematical equivalent to a Schrödinger equation with an effective potential, which can be solved either analytically (Sec. \ref{sec:analytique-comparaison}), or numerically (Sec. \ref{sec:num-dirichlet}), showing intriguing similarities to the flat circular disk.
 Moreover experiments reported in Sec. \ref{sec_3} evidence lasing emission from Whispering Gallery Modes (WGMs), like in most circular microresonators.
 Finally Sec. \ref{sec_6} concludes the comparison between the flat disk and the tractoid with a full 3D numerical analysis taking into account the actual thickness and polarization.